Psalms For Life

 In your free moments today, pray these words,

-YHWH’s words are unalloyed
+YHWH’s words are perfectly pure

-like silver refined in a furnace seven times over.
+like silver refined in a brick furnace

 Why YHWH?